Medical expert of the article

 Prevention

-Preventive measures usually consist in observance of such rules:
+Preventive measures usually involve following these rules:

 Forecast